radius-project/docs/docs/content/guides/recipes/terraform/howto-custom-provider/index.md

 `recipeConfig/terraform/providers` allows you to setup configurations for one or multiple Terraform Providers.
 For more information refer to the [Radius Environment schema]({{< ref environment-schema >}}) page.

 In your `env.bicep` file add an Environment resource, along with Recipe configuration which leverages properties from the previously defined secret store.
-In this example you're also passing in `host` as an environment variable to highlight use cases where, depending on provider configuration requirements, users can pass environment variables to the Terraform runtime.
+In this example you're also passing in `host` as an environment variable to highlight use cases where, depending on provider configuration requirements, users can pass environment variables to the Terraform recipes runtime.

 {{< rad file="snippets/env.bicep" embed=true marker="//ENV" >}}